Shalimov/egoist-js/README.md

 - `yarn add egoist-js` or `npm i egoist-js`
 - to use version without deps `import * as ego from 'egoist-js`
-- to work with uncompiled version you can `import * as ego from 'egoist-js/lib'` (nb: it requires [lodash](https://github.com/lodash/lodash/wiki/FP-Guide))
+- to work with uncompiled version you can `import * as ego from 'egoist-js/lib'`

 ```javascript
 import { spec, validate, validateAll, validators } from 'egoist-js'